thin-edge/thin-edge.io/docs/src/tutorials/write-my-software-management-plugin.md

 **thin-edge.io** provides Software Management plugins natively for APT (Debian).
 However, there are many package management systems in the world, and you may want to have a plugin that is suitable for your device.
-For such a demand, we provide **Software Management Plugin API** to write a custom Software Management plugin.
+For such a demand, we provide **Software Management Plugin API** to write a custom Software Management plugin in your preferred language.

 In this tutorial, we will look into the **Software Management Plugin API**, and learn how to write your own plugin with a docker plugin shell script example.